16 hardest songs to sing | Classical Music

 'Il Dolce Suono' (coloratura soprano, from Donizetti, Lucia di Lammermoor)

-As we're seeing, opera arias can be difficult in a lot of different ways: the range, the lyrics, the element of individuality expected of the singer.
+As we're seeing, opera arias can be difficult in a lot of different ways: the range, the lyrics, the element of individuality expected of the singer, all combine to make many operatic arias some of the hardest songs to sing.
 The particular technical challenges of this beautiful aria from Donizetti's Scottish-set opera Lucia di Lammermoor lie in the rapid leaps between its high and low notes.

 What's more, like 'Largo al Factotum' above, the singer is also expected to add many a flourish and curlicue...